-The staff members of Coconut Grove Elementary revealed via the Organizational Performance Self-Assessment Survey that they know how to measure the quality of their work; how to review the quality of their work to see if changes are needed; and can use the analyses for making decisions about their work.
+The staff members of Coconut Grove Elementary revealed via the Organizational Performance Improvement Self-Assessment Survey that they know how to measure the quality of their work; how to review the quality of their work to see if changes are needed; and how to use the analyses for making decisions about their work.
+However, they do not feel that they get all of the important information needed to do their work properly.